tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise1-Events.md

 ![Demo](./images/popup.png)

-Fields like the ECID and the Orchestration eventID are required and as such preselected.
+Fields such as the ECID and the Orchestration eventID are required, and as such, preselected.
 However, a marketeer needs to have flexible access to all data points that provide context to a Journey.
-So you can select the following additional fields.
+So you can select additional fields.
-Once that's done, click ``OK``.
+Once you are finished reviewing the fields, select ``OK``.

 ![Demo](./images/popupok.png)

 Journey Orchestration also needs an Identifier to identify the customer.
-Since Journey Orchestration is linked to Adobe Experience Platform, the Primary Identifier of a Schema is automatically taken as the Identifier for the Journey.
+Since Journey Orchestration is linked to Adobe Experience Platform, the Primary Identifier of a schema is automatically used as the identifier for the Journey.
-The Primary Identifier will also automatically take into account the full Identity Graph of Adobe Experience Platform and will link all behaviour across all available identities, devices and channels to the same profile, so that Journey Orchestration is contextual, relevant and consistent.
+The Primary Identifier will also automatically use the full Identity Graph of the Adobe Experience Platform and link all behavior across all available identities, devices and channels to the same profile.
+The result is that Journey Orchestration is contextual, relevant and consistent.

 ![Demo](./images/eventidentifier.png)